Strategic Plan

 Facilities:

-Past: IEN built the cloud which now services the entire COE.
+Past: ISE built the cloud which now services the entire COE.

 Present: In the next 5 years, we will be building on our big data analytics capabilities on our pathway to our goals regarding information systems (IS).
 We currently employ a large number of undergraduate and graduate students in our Industry Assessment Center (IAC) and Center for Advanced Supply Chain Management (CASCM).